Friday, May 25, 2007

 2. COUNT THE STITCHES ON THE NEEDLE?

 Bottom line: There is a convention for which rows to count as part of the row count.
-However, to achieve a good fit, CONSISTENCY in counting is the most important thing--much more important than whether you choose to follow the convention.
+However, to achieve a good fit, CONSISTENCY in counting is the most important thing--much more important than whether you choose to follow convention.

 3. ADDENDUM: